-H7.3 Classification of postgraduate qualifications and the reuse of module credit
+H7.3 Classification of postgraduate qualifications and the reuse of module credit a) You may, subject to the conditions in Section C6, be able to count Postgraduate Level modules that have already been included in a qualification towards the credit requirement of a subsequent qualification at a higher level (such as that studied through an Apprenticeship Programme).

-- a) You may, subject to the conditions in Section C6, be able to count Postgraduate Level modules that have already been included in a qualification towards the credit requirement of a subsequent qualification at a higher level (such as that studied through an Apprenticeship Programme). - b) However, postgraduate level modules that have already been used in classification of an Open University qualification cannot be used to classify a subsequent qualification at the same level or at a lower level.
+Version number: 1.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2021 Date for review: March 2022 b) However, postgraduate level modules that have already been used in classification of an Open University qualification cannot be used to classify a subsequent qualification at the same level or at a lower level.
 For example, modules used to classify a postgraduate Diploma may be used in the classification of a subsequent Masters degree, but module credit used to classify a first taught Master's degree cannot be used to classify a later taught Master's degree.